LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Constants/Literal.md

   Character constants
   String constants

-For more information about constants see:
+For more information about literals see:
 [C++\Syntax\Statements\Expressions\Primary\Literals]